Direct probing of the simulation complexity of open quantum many-body dynamics: Results

 We fix the driving part of the Lindbladian and are primarily interested in how $\gamma$ impacts the dynamics of $S$.
 The jump operators $\left\{L_{k}\right\}$ are assumed to act locally at the boundaries of the spin chain, leaving the coherent Hamiltonian-driven evolution in the bulk unaffected.
 Such boundary-driven setups are conceptually appealing as they are analogous to classical nonequilibrium lattice models.
 While a rigorous microscopic derivation of these local operators from weak system-bath coupling typically yields nonlocal terms, this approach remains physically insightful.
 It captures key features of non-equilibrium steady states, quantum transport, and dissipation-induced dynamics.
 This makes the framework well-motivated for exploring questions in quantum thermodynamics and boundary-driven open quantum systems~\cite{benatti2021exact, landi2022nonequilibrium}.
 In the simplest case of single-site boundary driving, one typically introduces two Lindblad operators that flip a spin up or down with different probabilities, thereby inducing a net magnetisation at the boundary site.

-To simulate the open quantum system dynamics, the vectorised density matrix is encoded as a matrix product state (MPS) with physical dimension $4$ for each of the $N$ sites, corresponding to an extended Hilbert space of dimension $(2^N)^2 = 4^N$ and we refer to Appendix \ref{sec:app_vector_density} for details.
-The Liouvillian superoperator $\hat{\mathcal{L}}$ is represented as a matrix product operator (MPO) with the same enlarged dimension.
-Time evolution is carried out using the time-evolving block decimation (TEBD) algorithm, where the exponential $e^{\hat{\mathcal{L}}\delta t}$ is approximated via a second-order Trotter–Suzuki decomposition into sequentially applied local exponentials.
+To simulate the open quantum system dynamics, the vectorised density matrix is encoded as a matrix product state (MPS) with physical dimension $4$ for each of the $N$ sites, \sun{corresponding to a state in the Liouville space of dimension $4^N$, see Supplementary Section \ref{sec:app_vector_density}}.
+The Liouvillian superoperator ${\mathcal{L}}$ is represented as a matrix product operator (MPO) with the same enlarged dimension.
+Time evolution is carried out using the time-evolving block decimation (TEBD) algorithm, where the exponential $e^{{\mathcal{L}}\delta t}$ is approximated via a second-order Trotter-Suzuki decomposition into sequentially applied local exponentials.
 The timestep $\delta t$ is dynamically adjusted to ensure consistent numerical accuracy throughout the simulation.
-The classical dependence is related to the bond dimension $\chi$, while to ensure the simulation accuracy (i.e., the error converges with increasing $\chi$), we also need to keep track of $\chi$.
+The classical dependence is related to the bond dimension $\chi$.
+To ensure the simulation accuracy, we keep track of $\chi$ and check if the error converges with increasing $\chi$.